 We finally prove Proposition~\ref{prop:deglocwrt}.
-This result is somewhat similar to~\cite[Proposition $5.1$ and Lemma $5.10$]{EslLodOrt21}, where one could think of $\ell_i=n^{1-\eps}$ for all $i\in[k]$ in the lemma, and the proof follows similar, though more involved, steps, too.
+This result extends and improves Proposition~\ref{lemma:degprobasymp} and~\cite[Lemma $5.10$]{EslLodOrt21}, which one could think of analogous result with $\ell_i=n^\eps$ for all $i\in[k]$ and some $\eps>0$ small.
 We split the proof of the proposition into three main parts.
 We first prove an upper bound for~\eqref{eq:degdistr}, then prove a matching lower bound for~\eqref{eq:degdistr} (up to error terms) and finally prove~\eqref{eq:degdistrtail}.